 Different Types of Business Structures in India

 India is one of the world’s major economies with the quickest growth rates, whose service sector is the main driver.
 India is undergoing a period of unparalleled economic emancipation, and by facilitating more access to its enormous and diverse market, it is promoting international direct investment.
 For these reasons, many businesses aim to expand by establishing their own operations in India.
-Different sorts of business companies registered in India by foreign investors.
+Different sorts of companies registered in India by foreign investors.
 Investors can choose the structure for their firm based on its objectives, aims, initial investment, and time horizon (short- or long-term).
 Continue reading to find out more about starting a business in India and the many kinds of business entities there.

 Types of companies based on the 2013 Companies Act

-The Companies Act, 2013 (the “Act”) in India allows business owners to register various companies to conduct their operations and give their companies a legal framework.
+The Companies Act 2013 (the “Act”) in India allows business owners to register various companies to conduct their operations and give their companies a legal framework.
 The following list includes the many company types:

 • One-person company